tayapro/wizy/README.md

          <img src="./assets/images/readme/3_stars_animation.gif" width="210" alt="3 stars animation">
       </td>
       <td>
+         Winners of the game will enjoy a delightful star animation as a small reward.
          The outcome of the game decides how many stars turn from gray to gold during the animation, <br >
          starting from the left star and moving to the right.<br >
          In the event of the user's loss, the animation will not occur, and the stars will retain their gray color.